 - a. service territories,

 - b. the obligation to serve,

 - c. the obligation to connect,

 - d. consumer safeguards,

 - e. rates for regulated services,

 - f. consumer choices,

 - g. competition,

 - h. licensing of retail electric energy suppliers, and

-A final report shall be completed by the Joint Electric Utility
+- i. any other consumer issues the task force finds appropriate.

-Task Force no later than October 1, 1999.
+A final report shall be completed by the Joint Electric Utility Task Force no later than October 1, 1999.